lab64makerspace/intro2PCBdesign/Overview & Details/Audioboard/Audioboard_Activity/README.md

 Try finishing the rest of the dimensions on your own and leave a comment on piazza if you have any trouble.

 Now we have to add the holes.
-Click on the 'add pad' button (below the arrow) before place the first hole in the upper left corner and then the second button in the bottom right (look at schematic for reference).
+Click on the 'add pad' button (below the arrow button) before placing the first hole in the upper left corner and then the second hole in the bottom right (look at schematic for reference).
 Now use the arrow button again, hover over the first hole, and click e.
 Put the following settings in:

 <img width="500" src="../../Audioboard/Images/hole1.jpg">